Frances Allen

-Allen inspired collobration between chemical engineer, biochemists, and computer scientists due to her exstensive research of evolution, inspiring change in science at the time.

 Frances Elizabeth Allen (August 4, 1932 – August 4, 2020) was an American computer scientist and pioneer in the field of optimizing compilers.
 Allen was the first woman to become an IBM Fellow, and in 2006 became the first woman to win the Turing Award.
 Her achievements include seminal work in compilers, program optimization, and parallelization.
 She worked for IBM from 1957 to 2002 and subsequently was a Fellow Emerita.

 Early life and education

 Allen grew up on a farm in Peru, New York, near Lake Champlain, as the oldest of six children.
 Her father was a farmer, and her mother an elementary school teacher.
 Her early elementary education took place in a one-room school house a mile away from her home, and she later attended a local high school.

 She graduated from The New York State College for Teachers (now part of the University at Albany, SUNY) with a Bachelor of Science degree in mathematics in 1954 and began teaching school in Peru, New York.
 Allen taught math from algebra to trigonometry.
 She needed a Master's degree to earn a teaching certification, so after two years, she enrolled at the University of Michigan.
 She earned a Master of Science degree in mathematics in 1957.